dominikwilkowski/dominikwilkowski/content/posts/learning-rust-by-building-the-old-terminal-game-beast-from-1984-part-1/index.md

 }
 ```

-And what do you know: the compiler shows us some warnings about unused options and fields but it does ... **compile**.
+And what do you know: the compiler shows us some warnings about unused options and fields but it does &hellip; **compile**.
 Yay us!

-The output is ... large and more importantly, it doesn't look like a board yet.
+The output is &hellip; large and more importantly, it doesn't look like a board yet.
 So let's work on rendering the output in a way that feels more board-game-y.

 ## Rendering

 To render the board we add a `render` method to the `Board` struct.
-We will have to interate over each row in our `buffer` and within each row we will iterate over each column in each row.
+We will have to iterate over each row in our `buffer` and within each row we will iterate over each column in each row.
 Then we [`match`](https://doc.rust-lang.org/std/keyword.match.html) against the column which contains our tile.

-Lastely we have to go into our `main` function and create an instance of our `Board` and then call the render method and
+Lastly we have to go into our `main` function and create an instance of our `Board` and then call the render method and
 print it to `stdout`.

 ```rust {data-file="main.rs", data-fold="['1-20']", hl_lines=["21-37", "41-42"]}